Malena Galmarini: Political career

 Galmarini became a member of the Justicialist Party aged 18.
 In 1998, she was appointed as undersecretary of youth affairs at the Ministry of Health and Social Action.

 In 2008, Galmarini was appointed Secretary of Health Policies and Human Development of Tigre Partido, during the mayorship of Julio Zamora.
 Later, in 2009, she was elected to the City Council of Tigre on the Front for Victory list.
 She was re-elected in 2013 as part of the Renewal Front, the party founded by her husband, Sergio Massa.
 Galmarini remained in her position as secretary of health in the Tigre municipal government during Massa's mayorship.

 In the 2019 provincial elections, Galmarini was elected to the Buenos Aires Province Chamber of Deputies as part of the Frente de Todos list in the First Electoral Section.
 She was sworn in on 10 December 2019, however, the incoming government of Alberto Fernández announced she would be the new president of Agua y Saneamientos Argentinos (AySA) starting on 12 December 2019.
 She is the first woman to hold the position.

 Personal life

 Galmarini is married to Sergio Massa, a fellow politician who has served in a number of important positions, such as mayor of Tigre, Cabinet Chief during the presidency of Cristina Fernández de Kirchner, and president of the National Chamber of Deputies.
 Galmarini and Massa met in 1996, and married in 2001.
-The couple have two children, Milagros and Tomás.
+The couple have two children.

 Galmarini was a vocal supporter of the legalisation of abortion in Argentina.
 National media highlighted her role within the government to support the measure.